lesreddy/tw-tetris/readme.md

 [MS Paint](https://ms-paint.en.softonic.com/) was also used to re-size images down for implementing onto [ImgBB](https://imgbb.com) for this readme file.

+## Code

+The games engine and core javascript was referenced from developer [meth meth method](https://www.youtube.com/watch?v=H2aW5V46khA).
+It took me two weeks to de-construct his 51 minute video and put it into my project so that I understood it.
+I also referenced [Code Explained](https://www.youtube.com/watch?v=HEsAr2Yt2do) to further help me understand the concepts I was putting into the project.

+My mentor Simen Daelin provided me with his [project](https://eventyret.github.io/tetris-game/) which I also referenced to get the use of bootbox for providing a player name.
+This was because I could not get my bootstrap modal to work and I wanted to at least submit the project with a working modal.

 ### Acknowledgements

+I have to thank my mentore

 ## Reflections

 This project has been a very frustrating process.
 The idea was to utilise and de-construct a purely javascript game engine and re-build it in my own way.
 The problem was that it took me two weeks just to de-construct the engine and even after significant analysis I found it very difficult to understand the code.
 I therefore lost a lot of time on basically trying to understand someone elses code.
 This then gave me less time and confidence to build the other elements of the game.

 There are still many elements to implement in order to complete it and I am not happy with the current state that I have to submit and I will go back and fix all the elements once I have built a better knowledge base and experience.

+This project gave me a great insight into how frustrating coding can actually be.
+I have come out the other end with a project that I have spent too much time on for not a great result.
+Its time to cut my losses move on and come back to it when time permits and my skills have improved.
+On my next project I will be keeping things very simple and building up rather than trying any attempt at deconstruction just so I can product something that has wide recognition.

+On the plus side I have still learnt a lot and am motivated more than ever to learn more about javascript and coding in general.